Kyle Tucker Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 25th-ranked team ERA among all league pitching staffs (4.68).
+- The Nationals have a 4.67 team ERA that ranks 25th among all league pitching staffs.

-- The Nationals rank 24th in baseball in home runs given up (90 total, 1.4 per game).
+- Nationals pitchers combine to surrender the fifth-most home runs in baseball (92 total, 1.4 per game).

+- Gore (3-5) gets the starting nod for the Nationals in his 14th start of the season.
+He's put together a 4.04 ERA in 69 2/3 innings pitched, with 83 strikeouts.

-- The right-hander's last time out came on Friday against the Atlanta Braves, when he threw five innings, surrendering one earned run while allowing two hits.
+- In his most recent time out on Saturday, the left-hander tossed five innings against the Atlanta Braves, giving up five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.